 The location, which must be a unique integer value, is not the precise position of the word in the text, but rather the position of the word in a logical area of text.
-Typically, a location is an indexed field in a database table, a paragraph number, or a file number.
+Typically, a location is a primary or unique-secondary-key in a database table, a paragraph number, or a file number.